Water Softener vs Water Descaler – Which One Fits Your Home?

 |---|---|---|

-| Mechanism | Ion exchange removes minerals. | Electromagnetic fields change mineral structure. |
+| Mechanism | Ion exchange removes minerals. | Electromagnetic fields influence mineral behaviour. |

 | Maintenance | Salt refills + service cycles. | No consumables. |

-| Environmental impact | Produces salty wastewater. | Eco-friendly, energy efficient. |
+| Environmental impact | Produces salty wastewater. | Waste-free and energy efficient. |

 | Installation | Plumbing modifications required. | Easy DIY clamp-on. |